Free personalized radio that

 Williams' debut album, The Right Stuff, was released in 1988, featuring a mix of urban dance-pop and adult contemporary balladry.
-The title track was a decent-sized hit, and the ballad "Dreamin'" became Williams' first Top Ten single, going all the way to number one on the R&B charts.
+The title track was a decent-sized hit, and the ballad "Dreamin'" became Williams' first Top Ten pop single, and went to number one on the R&B chart.
 The Right Stuff went gold, and Williams subsequently appeared in several TV movies.
-Her 1991 sophomore set The Comfort Zone was a star-maker; it spawned another R&B chart-topper in "Running Back to You," but the real story was the ballad "Save the Best for Last," a ubiquitous across-the-board smash that became Williams' first number one hit on the pop charts.
+Her 1991 sophomore set The Comfort Zone was a star-maker; it spawned another R&B chart-topper in "Running Back to You," but the real story was the ballad "Save the Best for Last," a ubiquitous across-the-board smash that became Williams' first number one pop hit.
 The title track solidified Williams' growing reputation for smooth, sexy adult pop, and the album went on to sell over two million copies.
 In 1993, Williams' duet with Brian McKnight, "Love Is," became another huge hit when it was featured on the soundtrack of Beverly Hills 90210.

 In 1994, Williams returned to her roots by accepting her first starring role on Broadway, taking over the lead in Kiss of the Spider Woman; she also appeared on a re-recorded version of the cast album.
 Late that year, she also released her third album, The Sweetest Days, which found her branching out into jazzy pop and torch songs in addition to her usual urban and adult contemporary fare.
-It also featured material by Babyface and Sting, and its upscale, sophisticated ambience gave Williams her second platinum album.
+It also featured material by Babyface and Sting, and its upscale, sophisticated ambience gave Williams her second platinum certification.
 In 1995, Williams was tabbed to sing the commercial version of "Colors of the Wind," the theme to the Disney film Pocahontas; not only was it a huge hit, it also won an Academy Award.
-1996 brought a divorce from manager Harvey and the holiday album Star Bright; most notably, Williams landed her biggest feature film role to date when she starred opposite Arnold Schwarzenegger in that year's Eraser, and she followed it with an appearance in the ensemble drama Soul Food in 1997.
-1997 also brought her fourth proper album, Next, which didn't attract quite as much attention as its predecessors.
-After the release of Greatest Hits: The First Ten Years in late 1998, Williams remained relatively quiet on the musical front, save for the occasional live performance event; she concentrated more on her acting career, and was prominently featured in Dance With Me (1998), Light It Up (1999), and the remake of Shaft (2000).
-In 1999, Williams remarried to L.A.
-Lakers basketball player Rick Fox. ~ Steve Huey, Rovi
+The year 1996 brought a divorce from manager Harvey and the holiday album Star Bright; most notably, Williams landed her biggest feature film role to date when she starred opposite Arnold Schwarzenegger in that year's Eraser, and she followed it with an appearance in the ensemble drama Soul Food in 1997.
+That year also brought her fourth proper album, Next, which didn't attract quite as much attention as its predecessors.
+After the release of Greatest Hits: The First Ten Years in late 1998, Williams remained relatively quiet on the musical front, save for the occasional live performance event.
+She concentrated more on her acting career, and was prominently featured in Dance with Me (1998), Light It Up (1999), and the remake of Shaft (2000).